Using your Embroidery Machine to make Overlock Stitching

 Thanks to my team for the help with testing!
-No, there are no pre-made designs available.
-Please make your own!
 Whether you use our easy shapes, draw your own custom contours, or use StitchArtist 3’s graphical operators, it’s easier than you might think to make custom shapes.
 If you simply want pre-made designs in a multitude of popular shapes, you can get 150+ shapes as well as an automated page-wrapping tool that makes patches from any design or text in our Merrowly software!

 To try out the new feature, StitchArtist 3 users should head over to the Downloads page and update to version 1.170 or above.
 The new, blue ‘Edge’ tool appears on the far right of the ‘Stitches’ panel in Create mode.

 We wish you Happy and Successful patch-making!